-We accept payments using a variety of methods, including installment payments, credit cards, debit cards, PayPal, and similar services, wire transfers, our brand-name cards and gift cards.
+We accept payments through Cnova Pay, an entity within the group that is subject to the supervision of the French Prudential Supervision and Resolution Authority (ACPR), which is the regulatory authority responsible for supervising banks and financial institutions in France.
+Cnova Pay accepts customer payments using a variety of methods, including installment payments, credit cards, debit cards, PayPal and similar services, wire transfers, our brand name cards and gift cards.
 As we offer new payment options to consumers, we may be subject to additional regulations, compliance requirements and incidents of fraud.
 For certain payment methods, including installment payments and credit and debit cards, we pay interchange and other fees, which may increase over time and raise our operating costs and lower profitability.
-We are also subject to payment card association operating rules and certification requirements as well as rules governing electronic funds transfers, which could change or be reinterpreted to make it difficult or impossible for us to comply with.
+We are also subject to payment card association operating rules and certification requirements as well as rules governing electronic funds transfers, payment processing, including crossborder and domestic money transmission, anti-money laundering and counter-terrorist financing restrictions, which could change or be reinterpreted to make it difficult or impossible for us to comply with.
 If we fail to comply with the rules or requirements of any provider of a payment method we accept, among other things, we may be subject to fines or higher transaction fees and may lose, or face restrictions placed upon, our ability to accept installment payments, credit and debit card payments or other types of online payments from customers.
-A substantial portion of our sales is paid for in installment payments under arrangements with joint venture partners and third parties, and a change to the terms of these agreements may lead to a decline in sales.
-If any of these events were to occur, our business, financial condition and operating results could be materially and adversely affected.

 We also may incur significant losses from fraud or unpaid receivables.
 We may incur losses from claims that the customer did not authorize the purchase, from merchant fraud, from erroneous transmissions and from customers who have closed bank accounts or have insufficient funds to satisfy payments.
 In addition to the direct costs of such losses, if they are related to credit card transactions or installment payments and become excessive, they could potentially result in our losing the right to accept credit cards for payment or increase our fees for the installment payment program.
 In addition, under current credit card practices, we are liable for fraudulent credit card transactions because we do not obtain a cardholder's signature.
 We do not currently carry insurance against this risk.
-The implementation of the two-factor strong authentication in compliance with the EU Payment Services Directive (PSD 2) could negatively impact our transformation rate, as issuing banks have the final say in the type of authentication they apply.
+The implementation of the two-factor strong authentication in compliance with the EU Payment Services Directive could negatively impact our transformation rate, as issuing banks have the final say in the type of authentication they apply.
 To date, we have experienced minimal and decreasing losses from payment fraud, but we may face significant losses from other types of fraud.
-Our failure to adequately control fraudulent transactions could damage our reputation and brands and result in litigation or regulatory action, causing an increase in legal expenses and fees and substantial harm to our business, financial condition, and operating results.
+Our failure to adequately control fraudulent transactions could damage our reputation and brands and result in litigation or regulatory action, causing an increase in legal expenses and fees and substantial harm to our business, financial condition, and results of operations.

-In addition, increased level of unpaid receivables could translate into higher costs, including higher interest rates required by the banks.
+In addition, increased level of unpaid receivables could translate into higher costs, including higher interest rates to carry working capital.